zpasal/minc/readme.md

 ## Ident table and types

-Second pass of comipler will collect all identifier (variable declarations) and store them in Identifier Table, keeping track on different scopes - see ba.compiler.minc.idents.
+Second pass of compiler will collect all identifier (variable declarations) and store them in Identifier Table, keeping track on different scopes - see ba.compiler.minc.idents.

 ## Intermediate Code Generation